 August saw me return to the state after hooking up with Dennis Poulin for some stuff in Idaho (where he finished the county highpoints) and I repeated the Matterhorn, Merritt Peak, Pine Peak and McAfee Peak before picking up new ones, Porter Peak and Nannies Peak.

 I returned to Nevada a week later with my wife and picked off several more with the highlight being a flat tire near the summit of Lewis Peak at the 9000 foot mark and in 90 degree weather.
-That trip deserves its own trip report sometime but it netted some good peaks.
+That trip could be called the "drive up trip" but it netted some good peaks such as Lewis, Peavine, Virginia Peak and Fairview peak, all drive ups but my wife isn't a hiker at this time so those were really for expediency but yet they all count toward the overall total and were nice to get out of the way.

 The last trip to Nevada was the tenth visit to the state and once again with Ken Jones of Seattle.
 Together we picked off Sonoma, Adam, Cain and Callaghan peaks.
 4 peaks in 4 days and by the time I stepped out of my truck at home I had done 40 peaks in Nevada in the 10 trips.
 That total includes several repeats with Dennis Poulin.